Local SEO is one of the best ways to help a small business succeed in the search engines, and one that lots of SMEs actually overlook.

 But it's also one of the most effective places to spend that time and effort if you're a small business dealing with people and companies locally.

-Just like with all other forms of SEO, the best place to start is with some research.
+Just like with all other forms of SEO, the best place to start is with some keyword research.

+You'll want to get together a list of keywords to incorporate into your SEO copywriting.
 Have a look at what local keywords you're currently ranking for, their search volume and competition so you can identify which are going to be the best targets for your efforts.

 Remember that your local area isn't just the exact town your office is located.
 For example, we're based in the middle of Warwick, but we still want to reach customers in the surrounding areas, like Leamington, Kenilworth and Coventry.
 You might also want to look at wider areas, like your county or region as well.